-Detoxification also involves follow-up care for recovering patients, due to the potential risk of relapse, when they return to normal life.
+To minimize the potential risk of relapse, detoxification also involves follow-up care for recovering patients after they return to normal life.

 Rehabilitation is yet another step towards the recovery from alcoholism.
-It involves behavioural treatments, also known as counselling, under the guidance of health professionals, that help change the attitudes, emotions and behaviours that led to alcoholism.
+It involves behavioural treatments, also known as counselling, under the guidance of health professionals, that help change the attitudes, emotions, and behaviours that led to alcoholism.
 Behavioural treatments help patients develop the skills and attitudes to reduce or to stop drinking.
-These treatments also provide a strong social support system, establish realistic goals, help patients cope and avoid the triggers that may lead to a relapse.
+These treatments also provide a strong social support system, establish realistic goals, help patients cope, and ward off the triggers that may lead to a relapse.

 At DayHab, recovering patients undergo behavioural therapy, where they talk one-on-one with a psychiatrist or they have counsellor guided group sessions.
-Behavioural therapy helps recovering patients to identify the past thoughts and experiences that may have led to alcoholism.
-The goal of this form of therapy is to manage triggers and alter thought processes, that led to heavy drinking, and to provide recovering patients with ways to cope with everyday problems.
+Behavioural therapy helps recovering patients identify past thoughts and experiences that may have led to alcoholism.
+The goal of this form of therapy is to manage triggers and alter thought processes that led to excessive alcohol consumption.
+It also aims to provide recovering patients with ways to cope with everyday problems.

 Living Life Alcohol-Free

 In early recovery, individuals may deal with situations that will prompt them to drink again.
-Unlike illicit drug use, drinking is generally interwoven in everyday life—such as celebrating and unwinding with alcohol—and some friends and family might have difficulty empathising with the person in recovery and what they are going through.
-Recovering individuals will need to re-learn how to think, act and feel without using alcohol as their crutch.
+Unlike illicit drug use, drinking is generally interwoven in everyday life, such as in celebrating and unwinding.
+Some friends and family might have difficulty empathizing with the person in recovery and what they are going through.
+Recovering individuals will need to relearn how to think, act, and feel without using alcohol as their crutch.
 At first, the process will be extremely difficult for them.

 That is why, after completing the treatment program, most patients need continuous support to maintain their recovery.
-One of the most valuable ways to do this, is by engaging in support groups, where recovering patients can share their worries and concerns, struggles and victories, under the supervision of empathising professionals and clinicians.
+One of the most valuable ways to do this is by engaging in support groups, where recovering patients can share their worries and concerns, struggles and victories, under the supervision of empathizing professionals and clinicians.
 This is part of the aftercare planning that DayHab provides.